Parthiv911/WebAgent/README.md

 Method of knowledge representation and language modelling are being explored.

+Optical Character Recognition, Object Detection and HTML parsing are used to perceive the environment.

-This repo would be updated regularly.
+This repo will be updated regularly.